Reviewed: September 29, 2019

-In many parts of the United States, especially California, wildfires are currently causing widespread damage and impacting health.
+In many parts of the United States, wildfires can cause widespread damage and impact health.
 The smoky and ashy conditions during wildfires, and the windy conditions after wildfires, pose health risks for everyone, especially for children, older adults, and people with heart or lung diseases.
 While the impact from wildfires is most acute close to the source, wildfire smoke (and its health effects) can travel 1000s of miles, so don’t take your air quality for granted no matter where you live.
 While you will not be able to control what is going on outside, there are things you can do to keep your indoor air as clean as possible.

 We want to make sure you and your family stay healthy indoors and outdoors.

 Before a wildfire, get prepared:

 - Invest in a mechanical air cleaner with a fibre or fabric filter.
 You will need high-efficiency particulate air filters (HEPA 99.7%).
 Filters should be tightly sealed in their containers and cleaned or replaced regularly.
 Make sure to select the right size filter for the size of your room.
 Room air cleaners should filter two or three times the room volume per hour.

 - Know your levels.
 Air Quality Index considers levels of 101 and 150 particulate materials as unhealthy for people who have sensitive respiratory systems.
 Readings of 151 to 200 are considered unhealthy for all; 201 to 300 is “very unhealthy,” and levels of 301 to 500 are considered hazardous.
 Apps like Breezometer can help you monitor outdoor air real-time.